Varroa mite – frequently asked questions

 Varroa mite (Varroa destructor) was reported in sentinel hives at the Port of Newcastle in New South Wales (NSW) on Friday 24 June 2022.
 The detection was the result of routine surveillance on sentinel hives by NSW bee biosecurity officers.

-Varroa mite has since spread across NSW, Victoria, Queensland and South Australia.
-Read more on the National Varroa Mite Managment Program website.
+Varroa mite has since spread across NSW, Victoria, Queensland, South Australia and the ACT.
+Read more on the National Varroa Mite Management Program website.

 The National Management Group has agreed that the eradication of Varroa mite is no longer technically feasible; we now need to work collaboratively to manage and minimise its impact.

-The national Transition to Management Program ended in February 2026, however Agriculture Victoria continues to work with industry and government partners to implement strategies to reduce the impact of Varroa on Victoria.
-This includes investing in the two-year Victorian Varroa Transition Program and the National Bee Biosecurity Program.
+The national Transition to Management Program ended in February 2026.
+Agriculture Victoria continues to work with industry and government partners to reduce the impact of Varroa on Victoria.

-Registered beekeepers can continue to access support from Victorian Bee Biosecurity Officers (BBOs) through the two-year Victorian Varroa Transition program.
-BBOs are an invaluable resource ready to assist all beekeepers with developing the skills and knowledge to manage Varroa and maintain healthy beehives.
-Topics you can work through with them include surveillance techniques, integrated pest management including chemical treatment options and preparing a treatment plan that will fit into your business's seasonal demands.
+Registered beekeepers can continue to access support from Victorian Bee Biosecurity Officers (BBOs) who can assist beekeepers with developing the skills and knowledge to manage Varroa and maintain healthy beehives.
+BBOs can assist with surveillance techniques, integrated pest management including mechanical and chemical treatment options and preparing a management plan that will fit into your business's seasonal demands.

 Beekeepers looking for support and advice about Varroa should contact a Victorian Bee Biosecurity Officer on 136 186 or honeybee.biosecurity@agriculture.vic.gov.au